gerardoAB111/Personal-Workout-Analytics/README.md

 ---

-- During analysis, I detected a typo (‘Caardio’ instead of ‘Cardio’).
-The error was corrected in the cleaning stage to maintain consistency
+- During analysis, I detected 2 typos (‘Caardio’ instead of ‘Cardio’, "Shoulder" instead of "Shoulders").
+The errors were corrected in the cleaning stage to maintain consistency

 ## 🚀 Skills Demonstrated
 - Data cleaning and transformation with **Power Query (M language)**